entas-up/E3/sites/all/modules/uptime_widget/README.txt

 2. Make your changes.
 3. Clear both your browser and site cache.

+Alternatively you can install and enable the helper module https://www.drupal.org/project/style_settings.
+This will make many CSS attributes configurable through the settings page (UI).

 To override the string "Uptime" use http://drupal.org/project/stringoverrides which provides an easy way to replace any text on your site that's wrapped in the t() function.

+-- TROUBLESHOOTING --

+Many issues can be resolved by clearing the site's cache at 'admin/config/development/performance'.